Plunderswap/plunderswap-subgraph/README.md

 Currently, there are multiple subgraphs, but additional subgraphs can be added to this repository, following the current architecture.

+For Plunderswap, our Graphnode is setup pointing to ZQ2 protomainnet, and is hosted on 138.201.20.24.
+The graphnode is setup as per this guide <https://docs.moonbeam.network/node-operators/indexer-nodes/thegraph-node/> and uses docker for all portions of the setup.
+Really simple setup.
+Pointed to our own archive node on the same server on port 4204.

 ## Subgraph Demos

 ### erc20-pZIL